0xProject/0x-protocol-specification/v2/coordinator-specification.md

 - The transaction is in any way invalid (incorrect formatting, signature, unsupported function, etc).
 - A transaction with the same hash has already been approved.
 - The taker has requested fills for an included order with total `takerAssetFillAmount`s that exceed the `takerAssetAmount` of the order.
 This creates a cost for requesting fills and should prevent takers from frequently requesting fills that they do not intend on executing.
-- An included order has been soft cancelled (TODO: Error response should include cancelled orders)
+- An included order has been soft cancelled.

-All other fill requests must be approved by the coordinator server exactly `SELECTIVE_DELAY_MS` after the request is received (TODO: how much on-chain validation should be done?).
+All other fill requests must be approved by the coordinator server exactly `SELECTIVE_DELAY_MS` after the request is received.

 When a valid transaction request has been received, the coordinator server must broadcast a [`FILL_REQUEST_RECEIVED`](#fill_request_received) message to all connected Websocket clients.
 After a duration of `SELECTIVE_DELAY_MS`, the server should approve the fill request and simultaneously broadcast a [`FILL_REQUEST_APPROVED`](#fill_request_approved) message to all connected Websocket clients (if any orders contained in the transaction have not been soft cancelled in the mean time).

 ## Handling cancels

 If a maker submits a valid signed 0x cancel transaction to the coordinator server (a transaction containing data for `cancelOrder` or `batchCancelOrders`), the server must no longer accept any future fill requests that contain the transaction orders.
-The server must respond with a signed cancel receipt (TODO: add this to spec) and simultaneously broadcast a [`CANCEL_REQUEST_ACCEPTED`](#cancel_request_accepted) message to all connected Websocket clients.
+The server must respond with a signed cancel receipt and simultaneously broadcast a [`CANCEL_REQUEST_ACCEPTED`](#cancel_request_accepted) message to all connected Websocket clients.

 # Standard Coordinator API